1. Honour The Family Code

 3. Accepting Full Responsibility

-No ones likes being wrong.
+Life coaching has taught me one thing, and that’s no ones likes being wrong.
 It makes us feel vulnerable.
-This world is littered with excuses of not taking full responsibility for one's actions.
-If a person is to truly grow and mature from life's experiences, then it is crucial that they learn to take responsibility for their life.
+This world is littered with excuses of not taking full responsibility for one’s actions.
+If a person is to truly grow and mature from life’s experiences, then it is crucial that they learn to take responsibility for their life.
 Even if you have been dealt some difficult cards in your life, it is up to you to control the stories your mind makes about such moments.
-This is not to say that if you have experienced extreme trauma that you must just get over it, but if you have received adequate counseling and are living a relatively normal life, then you now have the ability to control the stories you tell yourself.
+This is not to say that if you have experienced extreme trauma that you must just get over it, but if you have received adequate counselling and are living a relatively normal life, then you now have the ability to control the stories you tell yourself.

-The mind is a very powerful tool and can generalize, distort and delete information from an incident to help you create the story you want to see in your mind.
-With that being said, what stories are you telling yourself over and over again that may be generalizing, distorting and/or deleting crucial parts so you don't have to take full responsibility?
+The mind is a very powerful tool and can generalise, distort and delete information from an incident to help you create the story you want to see in your mind.
+With that being said, what stories are you telling yourself over and over again that may be generalising, distorting and/or deleting crucial parts so you don’t have to take full responsibility?

 4. You Actually Don’t Want To Change